 You thus have both thread ends; one each from the needle and bobbin.
 It’s better to hold both these ends for the first few stitches to prevent them from retreating into the fabric.
 You can of course let go after stitching for a short distance and use both hands for controlling the machine and fabric.

 So you can see that buying the best sewing machine is a cinch only if you know all about it, it’s parts, types and brands.
 You need to choose a machine fitting your stitching needs, how often you stitch and also something you can afford.
 This sewing guide aims at helping you choose the best sewing machine.
-Moreover, here are a few sewing machine reviews compiled for your benefit, with its individual features, pros and cons.
+Moreover, here are a few reviews compiled for your benefit, with its individual features, pros and cons.